 A hammer toe is a deformity of the toes where the toe is bent at the middle joint so it resembles a hammer.
-They occur on the second, third, or fourth toes and are flexible in the initial stages and can be treated with simple measures.
-When left untreated, they can become fixed and require surgery.
+Hammer toe happens to the second, third, or fourth toes, and when your board-certified OSI doctor diagnoses it in its early stages, it can be treated with simple measures.
+When left untreated, a hammer toe can become fixed and may require surgery to repair.

-Contributing factors include shoes that narrow toward the toe and push the smaller toes into a flexed position, or high heels that force the foot down and squish the toes against the shoe.
-Eventually the toe muscles are unable to straighten even when there is no confining shoe.
+Contributing factors to developing a hammer toe include shoes that narrow toward the toe and push the smaller toes into a flexed position, or high heels that force the foot down and squish the toes against the shoe.
+Eventually, the toe muscles are unable to straighten even when there is no confining shoe.

-The most common sign is a visible bent toe, but others include:
+The most common sign of hammer toe is a visible bent toe, but others include:

 - Pain in the affected toes, especially when moving it or wearing shoes